Like any simple question, there is no simple answer to

 - Millard Fillmore: Became president after Zachary Taylor’s death.

-- John Tyler: Became president after William Henry Harrison died.
+- John Tyler: He became president after William Henry Harrison died.

 - Martin Van Buren: Vice president to Andrew Jackson.